-The subject of DIY LED is on everyone's lips when it comes to plant lighting in private use.
-When it comes to lighting for plants in indoor cultivation, there are three central requirements that have so far been contradictory:
+Building your own plant lamps - DIY Grow LED - continues to be the trend.
+Why are do-it-yourself LEDs so attractive for plant lighting in private indoor cultivation?
+When it comes to lighting for plants, there are three central requirements that have long been contradictory:

 - Low acquisition costs, as many photons per Euro as possible

 - An even distribution of light over the entire cultivation area.
-This means PPFD values that are as homogeneous as possible.
+This means the most homogeneous PPFD values.

 - Efficiency.
-As many photons per kWh as possible.
+As many photons as possible per kilowatt hour of electrical energy.

-High-pressure discharge lamps - NDL / HID & Co.
+High intensity discharge lamps - NDL/HPS & Co.

 DIY - DIY LED